nescitus/meander/README.md

 # meander

 Meander is an UCI chess engine and a spiritual successor to Rodent.
+Similarly to Rodent, it is based on Sungorus 1.4 by Pablo Vazquez.

-It is also a test bed for evaluation features, the most prominent being
+Meander is a test bed for evaluation features, the most prominent being

 - pawn x pawn evaluation table, replacing doubled, defended and phalanx pawn evaluation and adding some more relations between remote pawns